hermangroup/docs/introduction/information.rst

   transactions can be reversed and should not be considered as "final."

 Vanity Address
-  A Dash address with a desirable pattern, such as a name.
+  A Historia address with a desirable pattern, such as a name.

-Virgin Dash
+Virgin Historia
-  Dash received as a reward for mining a block or running a masternode.
+  Historia received as a reward for mining a block or running a masternode.
   These have not yet been spent anywhere and are "virgin."

 Volatility
-  The measurement of price movements over time for a traded financial asset (including Dash).
+  The measurement of price movements over time for a traded financial asset (including Historia).

 Wallet
-  A method of storing Dash for later use.
-A wallet holds the private keys associated with Dash addresses.
-The blockchain is the record of the Dash balances (and transactions) associated with those addresses.
+  A method of storing Historia for later use.
+A wallet holds the private keys associated with Historia addresses.
+The blockchain is the record of the Historia balances (and transactions) associated with those addresses.

 Whitepaper
   A `white paper <https://en.wikipedia.org/wiki/White_paper>`_ is an